How to Replace Your Pool Liner (And When To Do It)

 Step Three: Prepare the Walls and Foundation

 Manufacturers will have different steps here.
 Some might require you to install foam strips to stick to the walls and foundation.
-Follow the instructions here to prepare to accept the liner.
+Follow the instructions to prepare to accept the liner.

 Step Four: Center and Attach the Liner